propi/rdfrules/http/README.md

 {
-  "id": "...",                              //task id "started": "...",                         //start time "finished": null|"...",                   //end time "tasks": [""|null],                       //task number is null if it is still in progress or has a string with task end time
-  "logs": [{"time": "...", "message": ""}], //mining logs "result": null|Object|Array               //some results - the result scheme depends on the final action operation }
+  "id": "...",                              //task id "started": "...",                         //start time "finished": "...",                        //end time - only if the task is completed "logs": [{"time": "...", "message": ""}], //mining logs "result": Array                           //some results - the result scheme depends on the final action operation }
 ```